readonlynux/microg-flasher/docs/build.md

 # 🪛 How to build it?

-1. Download a file manager (such as Material Files, ZArchiver, Amaze File Manager etc.) or open an existing file manager.
+1. Download a file manager (such as Material Files, ZArchiver, Amaze File Manager etc.)

 2. Open File Manager app.